lhabacuc/MCP-server/README.md

 # MCP-server

 **AGENT-DEVOPS-WEB**
-Este projeto é nice.
+This project is nice.

-Futuramente, vou usar a **smartagent-sf**: https://github.com/lhabacuc/smartagent
+In the future, I will use **smartagent-sf**: https://github.com/lhabacuc/smartagent
-neste projeto, quando houver suporte de **mcp-e call-tools**.
+in this project, when there is support for **mcp-e call-tools**.